codr7/calcl/README.md

 ```

 ### Extending
-Besides C++; the functionality of calcl may be extended using [cidk](https://github.com/codr7/cidk) assembler, or any language capable of emitting the same.
+The functionality of calcl may be extended using [cidk](https://github.com/codr7/cidk) assembler, or any language capable of emitting the same.
 The following example implements a modulo operator in assembler.

 [lib/abc.al](lib/abc.al)
 ```